lilmart210/HighSchool-Projects/README.md

 - made in python for processing, needs processing.py to run
 - still slow, don't even think about making the board 4x4

+# Markov Chain
+- a web crawler that crawls kisslight novels
+- generates unlimited cultivation stories
+- i want to replicate this but with better grammer and sentence structure